-Discriminative stimuli have control over a particular behavior because the behavior is reliably reinforced through positive or negative reinforcement and punishment when the stimuli present and not when they are absent.
+Discriminative stimuli have control over a particular behavior because the behavior is reliably reinforced through positive or negative reinforcement and punishment when the stimuli are present and not when they are absent.

-Discriminative Stimulus Examples
+Stimulus Discrimination Examples

-Here are some more examples of discriminative stimulus.
+Here are some discriminative stimulus examples.

 - When the traffic light turns green, drivers keep their car going forward, but not when the light turns red.
-The green light is then a Sd for going while the red light is for stopping.
+The green light is then an Sd for going while the red light is for stopping.

 Stimulus Discrimination vs Generalization

-Stimulus generalization is defined as the extension of conditioning so that similar stimuli that have not been reinforced can act as conditioned stimulus to generate a specific response2.
-Now an individual responds to not only the one stimulus that has been reinforced, but also others that share similar characteristics.
+Stimulus generalization is defined as the extension of conditioning so that similar stimuli that have not been reinforced can act as a conditioned stimulus to generate a specific response2.
+Now an individual responds to not only the one stimulus that has been reinforced but also others that share similar characteristics.
 Generalization can occur in classical conditioning as well as operant conditioning.

-For example, a bee stings you.
+For example, the bee stings you.
 You will begin to fear it resulting in fear conditioning.
 But you will also begin to fear other insects that look similar.
 The more similar another insect is to a bee, the more you will fear it.

 Discriminative Stimulus in Parenting

 A branch of non-mainstream psychology, called Applied Behavior Analysis (ABA), has emerged to teach Sd-based techniques to parents who have kids with ASD.
-These ABA techniques help children develop social skills and decrease behaviors that may interfere with their independence in life4.
+These ABA techniques help children develop social skills and decrease behaviors that may interfere with their independence in life3.